 Better integrate the Council’s work in water supply, surface water and wastewater

 Other regional plans

-, sets the policy foundations for systems and policy plans develpped by the Council.
+The newregional development guide, Thrive MSP 2040, sets the policy foundations for systems and policy plans developed by the Council.
 In addition to the Water Resources Policy Plan, see the